A-Sverdrup/idle-hbar-mod/README.md

 Don't you hate it when you are writing a looooong one-liner in Python and only then you suddenly notice there is no horizontal scroll?

 "Always has been"

 I was using python since 2017 and Python 3.1.4.

 8 years and 12 versions of python later, still no horizontal scrolling.

-Despite the fact that (at least,in Python 3.12) you need JUST 7 LINES to make it work:
+Despite the fact that (at least, in Python 3.12) you need JUST 7 LINES to make it work:

 module idlelib.editor, located in Lib/idlelib/editor.py